openstack/ironic/doc/source/deploy/security.rst

 Operators are encouraged to write their own hardware manager plugins for the ``ironic-python-agent`` ramdisk.
-This should include custom ``clean steps`` that would be run during the `automated cleaning`_ process, as part of Node de-provisioning.
+This should include custom ``clean steps`` that would be run during the :ref:`cleaning` process, as part of Node de-provisioning.
 The ``clean steps`` would perform the specific actions necessary within that environment to ensure the integrity of each server's firmware.